Artists Residency Program

 Following a successful pilot in 2015, the Cohan Collective was launched in August 2016 enabling artists the rare opportunity to focus on the art and process of collaboration.
 The Cohan Collective brings together composers, choreographers, musicians and dancers to look deeply into the process of making music and dance, to further develop the depth and quality of their work and working methods.

-The Cohan Collective’s Artists Residency Program is now in its 4th year and has established itself as a three-phase, three-year programme.
-The first phase is the two-week residency, the second phase is the development week and the third and final phase is the commission programme.
+The Cohan Collective’s Artists Residency has established itself as a three-phase, three-year programme.
+The first phase is the two-week residency, the second phase is the development week and the third and final phase is the realisation.

 Throughout the programme, artists are mentored and given ongoing support for the development of their creative journeys.